indigotech/kudos-bot/README.md

 Example:

-> "**Thanks** **Connor Treacy** for providing clear installation instructions."
+> "**Kudos** **Connor Treacy** for providing clear installation instructions."

-The bot should like the post, then follow up with a comment message mentioning the sender, recipient, and recipient's manager summarising recent 'thanks' stats.
+The bot should like the post, then follow up with a comment message mentioning the sender, recipient, and recipient's manager summarising recent 'kudos' stats.

 ## Summary Report

-Go to `https://{your host}` to see a table of all thanks messages sent.
+Go to `https://{your host}` to see a table of all kudos messages sent.